Francode77/KPMG-NLP/README.md

 - split_files				 : Detects if files needed to be split vertically by calculating mean and average length number and max length of sentences in the file.

 - split_max_page_10		 : Splits .pdf documents with more than 10 pages for the Google Document AI (max page limit=10).

+2. For making targets for the model:

+Deprecated:
+- classification-meta_cla: Makes classification of documents based on highest ranked words in the metadata title descriptions (with NLTK and Rake-NLTK)

+- make_target            : Makes the targets for our model. <br>
+      -This can be a list of most important keywords, extracted with NLP (creates a dbase with the highest ranked keywords per document with Rake-NLTK).
+      -It can also be a list of the title for each document, extracted from the metadata .csv<br>
+                          The output will be written to a /csv folder New method:
+- make_targets_from_metadata.ipynb: New file to make better targets with Rake-NLTK (**use this instead of classification-meta_cla**)

 - visual_inspection		 : File for quick  visual inspection of the extracted text files.